-The faceted navigation management screens are accessed from the customise tab from the administration interface.
+The faceted navigation management screens are accessed from the results page detail screen of the administration dashboard.

-Clicking the customise faceted navigation button opens the faceted navigation management screen.
-If the service has any existing facets they will be listed here, otherwise a new facet can be created.
+Clicking the customise faceted navigation link opens the faceted navigation management screen.
+If the results page has any existing facets they will be listed here, otherwise a new facet can be created.